patrickfreed/specifications/source/server-selection/server-selection.rst

 3. Otherwise, choose the server with the higher availableConnectionCount.

-See the `Connection Pool_` definition in CMAP for the definitions of availableConnectionCount and activeConnectionCount.
+See the `Connection Pool`_ definition in the CMAP specification for the definitions of availableConnectionCount and activeConnectionCount.

 Checking an Idle Socket After socketCheckIntervalMS